Nations line up to sign U.N. arms trade treaty, U.S. not yet

 “Gunrunners and dictators have been sent a clear message that their time of easy access to weapons is up,” she added.
 “For generations the arms trade has been shrouded in secrecy but from now on it will be open to scrutiny.”

-The Arms Trade Treaty aims to set standards for all cross-border transfers of conventional weapons ranging from small firearms to tanks and attack helicopters.
-It would create binding requirements for states to review cross-border contracts to ensure that weapons will not be used in human rights abuses, terrorism, violations of humanitarian law or organized crime.
+The Arms Trade Treaty aims to set standards for all cross-border transfers of conventional weapons ranging from small arms to tanks and attack helicopters.
+It would also create binding requirements for states to review cross-border arms contracts to ensure that weapons will not be used in human rights abuses, terrorism, violations of humanitarian law or organized crime.

-Iran, Syria and North Korea cast the only votes against the treaty in April.
-The same three states had prevented a treaty-drafting conference at the U.N. headquarters in March from reaching the required consensus to adopt the pact.
+Britain’s deputy U.N. ambassador, Philip Parham, told reporters that he estimated there would be just over 60 countries signing the treaty on Monday.

 The treaty will enter into force 90 days after 50 nations have ratified it.
 Finnish Foreign Minister Erkki Tuomioja said the treaty could come into force in “slightly more than a year” depending on how quickly national ratifications come.